 Tracy Byrne is an accomplished research consultant with exceptional communication skills and a strong background in social and health policy and practice.
-She has over 15 years of professional experience as a researcher, writer and teacher/facilitator and a proven track record of delivering projects on schedule, within budget and to exacting standards of quality.
+She has 20 years of professional experience as a researcher, writer and teacher/facilitator, and a proven track record of delivering projects on schedule, within budget and to exacting standards of quality.
 Tracy has successfully guided a variety of research and evaluation projects on a broad range of policy and programmatic issues.
 With a PhD in English Literature from the University of Glasgow, Scotland, she brings finely honed research, analytical and writing skills to bear on all her projects.
 Tracy approaches her role as Director of InsideOut Policy Research with passion and intelligence, and a commitment to exceeding the expectations of her clients.
 Tracy is an Adjunct Professor with the School of Public Administration, University of Victoria, British Columbia.

 Dawn Nickel (PhD),